r-wein/Evolutionary-Computing-Java/README.md

 ## About this Project
 ### Origin
 This is my final project for a software engineering class I took in the Summer of 2016.
-It absolutely works, but many design decisions and coding practices show my inexperience at this.
+It absolutely works, but many design decisions and coding practices show my inexperience at this point.
 I have plans to improve this project in the coming future.

 ### Functionality
 To run this Evolutionary Computing System, you need to first set up a few parameters first.